christosgalano/bicep-template-repo/bicep/environments/production/README.md

 # Sample - Production

-Deployment of a sample workload in production environment.
+Deployment of a sample workload in the production environment.

-This is a sample deployment of a workload in a production environment.
+This is a sample deployment of a workload in the production environment.

 ## Parameters